popphp/docs/user_guide/forms.rst

 Validators
 ----------

-When if comes to attaching validators to a form element, you have a few options.
+When if comes to attaching validators to a form element, there are a few options.
 The default option is to use the `popphp/pop-validator` component.
 You can use the standard set of validator classes included in that component, or you can write your own by extending the main `Pop\\Validator\\AbstractValidator` class.
 Alternatively, if you'd like to create your own, independent validators, you can do that as well.
 You just need to pass it something that